 This includes staying up to date on the latest equipment and technology.
-Just last year, Superior bought its first robotic total station, a Leica iCON robot 50.
+In 2014, Superior bought its first robotic total station, a Leica iCON robot 50.

 “We had been looking at them for a few years, and then some of the contractors we work for started asking if we had a robot – and some of our competition subs also had them – so we decided it was time,” said Boulanger.
 “We realized it would save us money in the long run.”

 Though there was an initial learning curve to figuring out how to use the Leica iCON robot 50, Superior’s field crews were able to quickly adapt.
 Today, they use the new equipment for digital layout, to calculate slab flatness, and to collect measurement data from multiple locations.